 - 3. Hachiko – The famous, loyal Akita dog

 - 7. Meiji Shrine

 - 8. Tokyo Camii & Turkish Culture Center

 - Articles that you might also like

 Shibuya station has a long history, it has been in operation since 1885 when it started as a stop on the Shinagawa Line, nowadays known as the Yamanote Line.
 Shibuya station is the second busiest railway station in Tokyo, handling on average 2.4 million passengers each day!
 The station is operated jointly by East Japan Railway Company (JR East), Keio Corporation, Tokyu Corporation, and Tokyo Metro.
 With trains operating from early in the morning around 5am until after midnight.
 In addition, trains come every 2 or 3 minutes and, like every other train in Japan, are very punctual at all times.

 2. Shibuya Crossing

-First photogenic spot is right in front of the station: Shibuya Crossing.
-Some people say this is the busiest pedestrian crossing in the world (on average 2,500!! cross the streets at the same time).
-You can probably imagine it gets really crowded on weekends, and it is surprising to watch how pedestrians avoid bumping into others while crossing it.
+The first photogenic spot is right in front of the station: Shibuya Crossing.
+It is said that this is the busiest pedestrian crossing in the world (on average 2,500 people cross the streets at the same time!).
+You can probably imagine it gets really crowded on the weekends, and it’s quite a surprise to watch how pedestrians avoid bumping into each other while crossing it.
 You can take pictures while waiting for the traffic lights, or from the observation deck called Shibuya Sky, on the top of Shibuya Scramble Square.
-It is a large-scale shopping-complex which newly opened in 2019.
+It is a large-scale shopping complex that opened in 2019.

 Shibuya Scramble Square Official Website